farmera/sare_grant/how_plants_see.md

 Red reflectance patterns also help distinguish plant material from soil.
 Red is the most extensively used band used when creating a vegetation index for agriculture.

 Following red is a band known as Red Edge (730–740 nm).
-This band corresponds with the abrupt switch from red to high reflectance NIR light.
+This band corresponds to the abrupt switch that occurs from red to high reflectance NIR light.
 An sharp increase in this band's reflectance occurs when a plant is under nutrient stress.

 Near Infrared (NIR) light is captured in the 770-810 nm range.
 NIR light is reflected of all the bands.